jasante22/jasante22.github.io/docs/getting-food.md

 You can also view it on their website: [The 2026 Virginia Tech Dining Map](https://dining.vt.edu/dining_centers.html)

+## Paying for Dining

+Other things to inlcude:
 - GrubHub
 - How to pay for dining
   - Note the places that do NOT accept Hokie P funds (ex: Citrus cafe in library)